maximmasiutin/azure-scripts/README.md

 1. **create-spot-vms.ps1**: Creates a series of Azure VM spot instances automatically.
 1. **set-storage-account-content-headers.ps1**: Sets Azure static website files content headers (such as Content-Type or Cache-Control).
 1. **monitor-stddev.py**: Monitors an URL by doing requests at specific intervals and publishes results to a static Azure website or to local files, and can use Azure CosmosDB as an intermediate data storage, see [monitor-stddev.md](monitor-stddev.md) for details.
-1. **azure-swap.py**: A tool that looks for local temporary disk and creates a swap file of 90% of that storage, leaving 10% available.
-It creates an autostart server in case of Azure removed the disk if machin was stopped.
+1. **azure-swap.bash**: A tool that looks for local temporary disk and creates a swap file of 90% of that storage, leaving 10% available.
+It creates an autostart server in case of Azure removed the disk if machine was stopped.

 # Details